 The Symposium on Research in Child Language Disorders held its first meeting in June of 1980 featuring a Keynote address by David Crystal and 14 contributed papers.
 The Symposium was designed to provide a forum for sharing recent research and promoting interaction among established scholars and students in child language disorders.
 This meeting has grown dramatically over the past years and now offers a blend of invited plenary presentations by distinguished researchers on theoretical advances and programmatic research summaries.
 In addition, we host dynamic panel discussions and the presentation of numerous contributed papers.
-Our current format features a pre-conference tutorial for students, five to seven invited plenary talks and more than 100 posters over a two and a half day period.
-The meeting is regularly attended by more than 220 researchers and students from 40 states and 12 different countries.
+Our current format features a pre-conference tutorial, invited plenary talks, short oral presentations, and more than 100 posters over a two and a half day period.
+The meeting is regularly attended by more than 200 researchers and students from the US and multiple other countries.

 The SRCLD has always fostered student participation locally and nationally.
 Locally, the symposium is organized by a Program Committee of doctorial students on the UW-Madison campus from several different departments.
 This committee participates in the selection of the invited speakers and reviews all of the submitted papers using a blind review process to select those to be presented at the meeting.
-National and international student participation at SRLCD is encouraged by providing student travel awards.
-In recent years more than 30 students received travel awards to present their research at the meeting.
+National and international student participation at SRCLD is encouraged by providing student travel awards.

 The excellence of the SRCLD has been documented in several areas including the uniqueness of past programs, attendees, student participation, program growth, and the products resulting from the meetings.
 The Symposium is the only national conference devoted solely to language disorders research.
-Over the past 30 years this meeting has achieved the distinction among child language researchers as a high quality scientific meeting fostering research development among professional researchers and doctoral students in training.
+This meeting has achieved the distinction among child language researchers as a high quality scientific meeting fostering research development among professional researchers and doctoral students in training.

 SRCLD Objectives for the future: